martyfouts/tools/README.md

 ### `TOOL_OT_modifier_remove_all`
 Removes all of the modifiers from the object stack

+## node_ops.py

+### `get_active_node_tree`

+finds the active tree for the node editor.
+Needs to be updated to work with the compositor and geometry nodes editors

+### `get_node_types`

+returns a list of node types currently in use in this editor

+### `NODES_OT_color_by_type`

+sets the color of every node that has the same type as the selected node

+# Node Panel

+The code to manage the add-on's node editor sidebar

 # Tool Panel

-The code to manage the add-on's sidebar panel and its subpanels.
+The code to manage the add-on's view3d sidebar panel and its subpanels.

 The subpanels match the categories of tools but a category is only included if at least one of the category tools does not add itself to a menu.